 It’s basically the European equivalent of the UPC code.
-Similarly, with the UPC codes, we recommend you obtain an EAN through the official GS1 authority for issuing EAN codes through the GS1 UK website: www.gs1uk.org
+Similarly, with the UPC codes, we strongly recommend you only obtain an EAN through the official GS1 authority for issuing EAN codes – GS1 UK website: www.gs1uk.org

 Amazon FNSKU Codes

-This is AMAZON’s own “UPC barcode” – the ‘Fulfillment Network Stock Keeping Unit’ – it is Amazon’s way of tracking your products inside their warehouses and this is what they scan and match to your listing ID.
+This is AMAZON’s own “UPC barcode” – the ‘Fulfillment Network Stock Keeping Unit’.
+They are Amazon’s way of tracking your products inside their warehouses and this is what they scan and match to your listing ID.
 This is what you will ultimately print out on labels and will want to apply to each product unit.
 If your product also has a scannable UPC barcode, you will need to affix the FNSKU barcode label OVER the UPC barcode so that it is covered entirely.

-The FNSKU is unique to you as a seller and will always remain the same for that particular ASIN.
-So you can print excess FNSKU labels for inventory not yet sent to Amazon and it will remain valid until you delete the SKU from your inventory.
+The FNSKU is unique to you as a seller and will always remain the same for a particular ASIN.
+So you can print excess FNSKU labels for inventory not yet sent to Amazon and they will remain valid until you delete the SKU from your inventory.

 Amazon ASIN codes

 This is AMAZON’s internal catalog number.
 Amazon Standard Identification Numbers (ASINs) are unique blocks of 10 letters and/or numbers that identify items.
-You can find the ASIN on the item’s product information page on Amazon.
+You can find the ASIN on the item’s product information page on Amazon and the URL.

 For books, the ASIN is the same as the ISBN number, but for all other products, a new ASIN is created when the item is uploaded to the Amazon catalog.